gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/AI_TRAINING.md

 within a band (`SETTLE_STABLE_BAND_PSI` / `_LEVEL`) for `SETTLE_STABLE_MS` (100 ms), with a
 `SETTLE_MAX_WAIT_MS` backstop.
 Air-out (which rises back to true slowly) waits exactly as long as it needs.

-**Fine phase (`achieveFineGoal`, pressure only).** The flowing reading is a blind, low-saturating proxy for true pressure during air-out — measured, the true settled pressure scatters ±7–15 psi for a fixed flowing reading in the mid range — so the coarse prediction cannot land precisely and tends to hunt near goal.
-Once the true reading is within `FINE_PULSE_THRESHOLD_PSI` of goal, `goalRoutine` calls `achieveFineGoal`, which hones in with short **bursts** off the accurate `waitForStableReading`.
-The burst starts sized to the remaining error (`clamp(err × FINE_PULSE_MS_PER_PSI, FINE_PULSE_MIN_MS, FINE_PULSE_MAX_MS)`); **each time the reading crosses the goal it shrinks the burst by `FINE_PULSE_OVERSHOOT_SHRINK`** (anti-oscillation, mirroring the old logic).
-It exits on: landing exactly on goal (success); the burst shrinking below 1 ms while still crossing (hardware can't resolve finer — give up); the reading not moving for `FINE_PULSE_MAX_TRIES` bursts (stuck: tank/bag exhausted); or the routine timeout.
+**Fine phase (`achieveFineGoal`) — runs in BOTH modes.** In pressure mode the flowing reading is a blind, low-saturating proxy during air-out (measured: the true settled pressure scatters ±7–15 psi for a fixed flowing reading in the mid range), so the coarse prediction cannot land precisely and tends to hunt near goal.
+Height mode has no such blind spot, but it still can't stop on an exact percentage from a moving chassis — the fine phase gives it the same precision, and it needs **no model** to do so because it works purely off accurate valve-closed readings.
+Once the true reading is within the mode's `FINE_PULSE_THRESHOLD_*` of goal, `goalRoutine` calls `achieveFineGoal`, which hones in with short **bursts** off `waitForStableReading`.
+The burst starts sized to the remaining error (`clamp(err × msPerUnit, minMs, maxMs)` from `ModeTuning`); **each time the reading crosses the goal it shrinks the burst by `FINE_PULSE_OVERSHOOT_SHRINK`** (anti-oscillation, mirroring the old logic).
+It exits on: landing exactly on goal (success); the burst shrinking below 1 ms while still crossing (hardware can't resolve finer — give up);
+the reading not moving for `FINE_PULSE_MAX_TRIES` bursts (stuck: tank/bag exhausted); or the routine timeout.
 Fine bursts are **not** logged (they'd pollute the model with blind near-goal samples).
-Height skips fine — its coarse loop already reads true and lands within `LEVEL_DEADBAND_PERCENTAGE`.

-**Final cross-corner re-check (pressure only).** Corners finish at slightly different times, and a sibling still moving can nudge an already-done corner through the shared manifold, leaving it a few psi off.
-After the main loop all corners rendezvous idle, then run `FINAL_RECHECK_ROUNDS` synchronized rounds: re-read the settled pressure and, if off, re-correct with `achieveFineGoal`.
-Each round is bracketed by a barrier so the next read happens with all corners idle again, catching a correction that disturbed a neighbor.
-Height skips it (its level sensor reads true and isn't coupled through manifold pressure). `getheightSensorMode()` is global, so every corner runs the same barrier count (no club mismatch).
+**Final cross-corner re-check — runs in BOTH modes.** Corners finish at slightly different times, and a sibling still moving can nudge an already-done corner (through the shared manifold in pressure mode, through the chassis in height mode).
+After the main loop all corners rendezvous idle, then run `FINAL_RECHECK_ROUNDS` synchronized rounds: re-read the settled value and, if off, re-correct with `achieveFineGoal`.
+Each round is bracketed by a barrier so the next read happens with all corners idle again, catching a correction that disturbed a neighbor. `getheightSensorMode()` is global, so every corner runs the same barrier count (no club mismatch).

 **Sync / safety.** `achieveFineGoal` takes no barriers (the valve is only open during a burst, never waiting), so the never-wait-with-valve-open invariant holds and a fine corner rendezvouses only at